mustbeperfect/mustbeperfect/README.md

 I'm 18.
-I like science fiction, exploration, and tech.
+I like to explore. 🌴